 - 2 cups all-purpose flour

-- ½ cup almond meal (almonds finely ground in food processor)
+- ½ cup almond flour (or almond meal - almonds finely ground in food processor)

 - ½ tsp baking soda

 - ½ tsp baking powder

 - 1½ tbsp orange zest

 - ¼ cup freshly squeezed orange juice